Aypac/files_latexeditor/README.md

 Hopefully one day we can even make it possible to get it running with encryption.

-<b>If you want to work on this, PLEASE contact me via github or the owncloud-website.</b>
+<b>If you want to work on this, PLEASE contact me via github or the owncloud-website.
+You can find instructions on how to write addons for OC <a href="https://doc.owncloud.org/server/8.2/developer_manual//app/">here</a>.</b>

 TODO
 =================